Jodels2002/KickPi-OS/README.md

 # Supported hardware:

-Since it is based on a Raspberry Pi OS, it should work on all Raspbery Pi's.
+Since it is based on a Raspberry Pi OS, it should work on all Raspberry Pi's.

 Please note that the 64 bit version also works, but not all functions are available here.